mareit schloss wolfsthurn

 Wolfsthurn Castle

-While the other floors tell about the history of hunting and fishing in South Tyrol, the second floor is dedicated to the castle itself and the history of the von Wolfsthurn family.
-Here you can see the state apartments, which have been preserved in their original condition and tell of the aristocratic life of the 18th and 19th century.
-Outside, the brightly plastered building is characterised by triangular gables and curved roofs: Its present form dates back to the 18th century.
-The main wing and the Cavalier House opposite enclose an inner courtyard with a fountain.
+The second floor is dedicated to the castle itself and the history of the Wolfsthurn family.
+In the South Tyrolean Museum of Hunting and Fishing, you can visit the well-preserved state rooms and immerse yourself in aristocratic life of the 18th and 19th centuries.
+From the outside, the brightly plastered building is characterized by triangular gables and curved roofs from the 18th century.

 Contact info